TheButcher-coder/UCCNC_api_test/README.md

 # UCCNC_api_test
-- Project to sync an HPLC with a UCCNC controlled machine
+- Project to sync an HPLC with an UCCNC controlled machine